LSX-UniWue/bibsonomy-zotero-sync/README.md

 - [ ] Add a feature list

 Next:
-- [ ] Find way to export the PDFs with Annotations
+- [ ] Find way to export the PDFs with Annotations (Zotero.PDFWorker.export(itemID, path, isPriority, password, transfer);)
 - [ ] Add mechanism to update local items from server
 - [ ] Add mechanism to merge local and server items
 - [ ] Add folder support
 - [ ] Delete local items if they are deleted on the server (or ask the user)
     - [ ] Add no sync option (via tag or collection)
+- [ ] Add support for group choices

 ## About BibSonomy